solomonchak/TERAD/README.md

 Transposable elements (TEs)—selfish DNA sequences that can move within the genome—comprise a large proportion of the genomes of many organisms.
 Although low-coverage whole genome sequencing can be used to survey TE composition, it is non-economical for species with large quantities of DNA.
 Here, we utilize restriction-site associated DNA sequencing (RADSeq) as an alternative method to survey TE composition.

-In our paper (Chak et al, In revision), we demonstrate in silico that double digest restriction-site associated DNA sequencing (ddRADseq) markers contain the same TE compositions as whole genome assemblies across arthropods.
+In our paper [(Chak et al, 2019)](http://www.columbia.edu/~dr2497/download/chak-et-al.-2019-molecres.pdf), we demonstrate in silico that double digest restriction-site associated DNA sequencing (ddRADseq) markers contain the same TE compositions as whole genome assemblies across arthropods.
 Then, we show empirically using eight *Synalpheus* snapping shrimp species with large genomes that TE compositions from ddRADseq and low-coverage whole genome sequencing are comparable within and across species.

 This bioinformatic pipeline, TERAD, is used to extract TE compositions from RADseq data.

-*NOTE:* Our pipeline used only one end of the pair-end reads to remove the bias from the rarity of EcoRI cut sites among known Arthropod TEs.
+*IMPORTANT:* Our pipeline used only one end of the pair-end reads to remove the bias from the rarity of EcoRI cut sites among known Arthropod TEs.
 We found that the cut frequency of EcoRI was lower than that of MspI (56% vs. 85%, respectively).
-Therefore, we analyzed only the EcoRI-ends of the paired-end reads to include only TEs that did not have an EcoRI restriction site
+Therefore, we analyzed only the EcoRI-ends of the paired-end reads to include only TEs that did not have an EcoRI restriction site.
+For your organism, you should decide which of you enzymes are the rare cutter and use that side of the pair-end for the analysis.

 ## Installation